Groups & Workshops

 How to join:

-For educational workshops and affinity groups: Complete the brief registration form by clicking on the associated link (below).
+For educational workshops and affinity groups: Complete the registration form linked in the description below, for whichever group(s) and workshops(s) you'd like to join.
 Facilitators of the workshop will reply via email with next steps for joining.

 Educational Workshops